3YOURMIND/django-migration-linter/README.md

 * `git`
 * UNIX command line tools like `tail`

-The linter will try to detect whether if the project is a django project and is versioned with git.
+The linter will try to detect if the project is a django project and is versioned with git.

 ## Tests